 There was that sound again.
 Like a text message notification but of a different pitch than anything he had his phone set to make.
 He patted the Santa jacket pockets looking for his phone only to find them empty.
 There was a wide, black leather messenger bag hanging from his belt at his left hip.
 What looked like a blue velvet dice pouch dangled on his right hip.
-He felt the pouch and it did indeed have the all-too-familiar chunky clatter of a full assortment of polyhedral game dice.
+He felt the pouch and it did indeed have the all-toofamiliar chunky clatter of a full assortment of polyhedral game dice.
 Had he been dressed by a demented D&D player with a holiday fixation?

 He now pinpointed the sound as coming from inside the messenger bag.
 Robin lifted the flap noting the soft and supple feel of the fabric.
 Nice material.
 Doesn't seem to be real leather, but it sure looks like leather.
 Wonder what it is?
-Inside the bag was a single item: a small leather-bound booklet about the size of a paperback novel.
+Inside the bag was a single item.
+A thick piece of parchment about the size of a standard sheet of paper.
 It's edges were worn and ragged-looking as if it had been well-used and then left to rest on a lost temple's shelf for a couple hundred years.
-He was afraid it might tear or the pages fall out if he handled it too roughly.
-The cover was inscribed with blue runes that almost seemed to glow.
-He opened it to the first page relived to find that the interior paper was sturdy parchment.
+He was afraid it might tear but the material proved stiff enough not to bend to gravity but still be foldable.